-The game is on as the sexual chemistry simmers to boiling point between the mastermind behind a bank heist and the insurance investigator hired to check him out.
+The sexual chemistry simmers between the mastermind behind a bank heist and the insurance investigator hired to check him out.

-pen to paper finger to keyboard to review this her favourite actor.
+pen to paper finger to keyboard to review McQueen, her favourite actor.

 That’s until he sees the independent Insurance investigator at the airport.
 She’s blonde.